Chae Shi-ra

 Chae Shi-ra (born June 25, 1968) is a South Korean actress born in Seoul.
 Chae acted in Eyes of Dawn in the 1990s.
-She has since been referred to as a representative actress of that decade, along with Kim Hee-ae and Ha Hee-ra.
+She has since been referred to as one of the prominent actresses of that decade, along with Kim Hee-ae and Ha Hee-ra.

 Personal life

 Chae married singer Kim Tae-hook in 2000 and they have two children.
 A Roman Catholic, Chae served as ambassador to Pope Francis' visit to Korea in 2014.